Skip to main content

 Delete resource groups

-You can delete a resource group in vCenter if you no longer need to protect the resources in the resource group.
-You must ensure that all resource groups are deleted before you remove SnapCenter Plug-in for VMware vSphere from vCenter.
+Delete a resource group in vCenter if you do not need to protect the resources.
+Delete all resource groups before removing SnapCenter Plug-in for VMware vSphere.

 About this task

 All resource group delete operations are performed as force deletes.
-The delete operation detaches all policies from the vCenter resource group, removes the resource group from SnapCenter Plug-in for VMware vSphere, and deletes all backups and snapshots of the resource group.
+When you delete a resource group, the system detaches all policies from the vCenter resource group, removes the resource group from SnapCenter Plug-in for VMware vSphere, and deletes all backups and snapshots of the resource group.

-Note In a SnapVault relationship, the last snapshot cannot be deleted; therefore, the resource group cannot be deleted.
-Before deleting a resource group that is part of a SnapVault relationship, you must use either System Manager or use the ONTAP CLI to remove the SnapVault relationship, and then you must delete the last snapshot.
+Note In a SnapVault relationship, you cannot delete the last snapshot, therefore you cannot delete the resource group.
+Before deleting a resource group in a SnapVault relationship, use System Manager or ONTAP CLI to remove the relationship, then delete the last snapshot.

 Steps